slouc/concurrency-in-scala-with-ce/README.md

   - Bounded pool with a very low number of threads (maybe even just one), with a very high priority.
 These threads will basically just sit idle most of the time and keep polling whether there is a new async IO notification.
 Time that these threads spend processing a request directly maps into application latency, so it's very important that no other work gets done in this pool apart from receiving notifications and forwarding them to the rest of the application.

 - Blocking asynchronous operations:
-  - Unbouded cached pool.
+  - Unbounded cached pool.
 Unbounded because blocking operation can (and will) block a thread for some time, and we want to be able to serve other I/O requests in the meantime.
 Cached because we could run out of memory by creating too many threads, so it’s important to enable reusing of existing threads.

 - CPU-heavy operations:
   - Fixed pool with number of threads = number of CPU cores.
 This is pretty straightforward.
 Back in the day the "golden rule" was number of threads = number of CPU cores + 1, but "+1" was coming from the fact that one extra thread was always reserved for I/O (as explained above, now we have separate pools for that).